Rachel M. Friars:

 Jesyka Traynor (she/her) is a PhD Candidate in the Department of English Language and Literature at Queen’s University in Kingston, Ontario.
 She holds a BA and MA in English Literature and her work examines contemporary Californian literature, with a focus on representations of the Californian landscape by Californian authors.
 Jesyka also does research on true crime.
 Her work on women in twenty-first century true crime is forthcoming from Crime Fiction Studies.
 Jesyka serves as co Editor-in-Chief of the international literary journal, The Lamp, and is the co-creator of True Crime Index.
 She is also an Editorial Assistant with PopMeC Research Collective.
 Find her on Twitter and Goodreads.
 (Photo by Meghan Burry)

 Connor E.R.
 DeMerchant:

 Connor E. R. DeMerchant (he/him) is a historian from Kingston, New Brunswick, Canada.
-He holds a Bachelor of Arts degree in English and History and is currently in the final months of a Master’s in History from Queen’s University in Kingston, Ontario.
+He holds a Bachelor of Arts degree in English and History and a Master’s in History from Queen’s University in Kingston, Ontario.
 In the fall of 2021 he will be pursuing a PhD in history at the University of New Brunswick – Fredericton in the field of Caribbean history.
-Connor enjoys researching all aspects of Victorian Britain and its global empire.
-His MA thesis focuses on Queen Victoria’s interest and impact on music during her reign.
-Outside of academia, Connor enjoys genealogy, rug-hooking, and thrifting.
+Connor enjoys researching all aspect of Victorian Britain and its global empire, with his MA thesis focusing on Queen Victoria’s interest and impact on music during her reign.
+When not being an academic, Connor enjoys doing genealogy, rug-hooking, and thrifting.